Ignition Interlock Violation from the Michigan Secretary of State

 Usually, a “tamper/circumvent” violation occurs when there is a power disconnect or power failure to the vehicle.
 This most often happens when mechanical work is done on the car, or when a battery is switched out or disconnected, even momentarily.
 The frustrating part is that many times, the person will have called his or her interlock company to inquire about what to do, before any work is done on the vehicle.
 Then, doing exactly as they were told, they still wind up violated, anyway.

 A skipped or missed rolling retest is pretty self-explanatory.
 A rolling retest failure is almost always caused by eating while driving.
 Yeast in food (particularly bread products) is the usual culprit.
+Though hearing officers dislike hearing this excuse because the order clearly stated to not ear or drink anything within 15 minutes of providing a breath sample.

 No matter what the reason for the violation, there is no magic phone number to call at the state to just clear things up.
 This situation can seem almost unbelievable unless you’ve seen it as many times as I have.
 There’s a decent chance that, if you’re reading this, you’re in precisely this position right now.
 It doesn’t seem fair that you’ve done nothing wrong (and, in many cases, made the extra effort to do things right) and now you’re being violated.
 In that sense, this situation really is not fair, but it is what it is, and finding yourself in this predicament requires that you take intelligent and specific measures to fix it.